jp-embedded/cpp-syslog/README.md

 This code has do dependencies (except from libc and STL)

-This project is supported by jp-embedded ApS and is released under the GNU GPL v3
+This project is developed and supported by [jp-embedded ApS](http://jp-embedded.com) and is released under the [GNU GPL v3](http://www.gnu.org/licenses/gpl.html).

 Example: